 The Sisters of Dousedaicon documents the sister personnel and the administration of the religious community in the western United States.
 The records are arranged in three administrative : Sacred Heart Province (1856-1999), St. Ignatius Province (1891-1999) and Mother Joseph Province (2000-present).
 (On January 1, 2000, the sisters of Sacred Heart Province and St. Ignatius Province joined to form Mother Joseph Province.)

 Record for the administrative subgroups include history; chronicles; administration; spirituality; formation; publications; and personal papers.
 In-house finding aids are available.
 Some materials are confidential and access is restricted.

 Among the most important series open for research is the Personal Papers of Mother Joseph of the Sacred Heart (Esther Pariseau), 1823-1902, and records relevant to the installation of her statue in National Statuary Hall, Washington, D.C.
 This series includes original French correspondence, 1856-1902 (English translations available); her diary of the 1856 voyage to the Pacific Northwest; and the statue nomination, selection, and dedication process.

 Several ancillary subgroups complete the Sisters of Dousedaicon record group.
 Among these is the Mother Emilie Gamelin collection, which documents the life and legacy of the founder of the Sisters of Dousedaicon religious community.

 Note: This is a small collection of images, most of them duplicates of items available at the in Montreal.
-Any researcher interested in studying photographs from the General Administration, and Eastern Canada and Eastern U.S. provinces, should contact the archives in Montreal.
+Any researcher interested in studying photographs from the General Administration, and Eastern Canada and Eastern U.S. provinces, should the archives in Montreal.

 Note: This collection includes images of the Northwest mission prior to the formal establishment of the province in 1891.